 When the king asked what marvelous person had taught him this spell, the young man feared he would lose his prestige with the king by admitting it was an untouchable, so he lied and said he learned it from a world-renowned teacher in Taxila.
 And at the very moment he denied the Bodhisatta, the spell was gone.

 A few days later, when the king wanted more mangoes, the young man went to the park to perform the spell, but he could not remember it.
-Ashamed, he told the king the planets were not properly aligned and he would bring some mangoes later.
+He told the king the planets were not properly aligned and he would bring some mangoes later.
 But the king, having heard nothing of the planets before, called out his lie.
-So the young man confessed and gave credit to the real teacher, and admitted he had been warned about such deception.
+Ashamed, the young man confessed and gave credit to the real teacher, and admitted he had been warned about such deception.

 The king rebuked the despondent young man for being stupid and sinful and explained that birth status has nothing to do with such a great treasure.
 The king ordered him to go back to the Bodhisatta and seek his forgiveness, and to not return to the city without use of the spell.